auula/gws/README_EN.md

 }
 ```
-The above example code, showing how to customise a storage implementation, can be found at:[example/store_example.go](./example/store_example.go)
+The above example code, showing how to customise a storage implementation, can be found at: [example/store_example.go](./example/store_example.go)

 ---
 If you are using a single machine, or a small `Web Service` application, you can use the default local `in-memory` storage, where the session storage is stored in the local server `memory`, the downside of this is that the session data cannot be recovered when the application is restarted.